Are Subcontractors Legally Required to Have Insurance?

 If a subcontractor with employees does not carry the required workers' compensation coverage, responsibility shifts to you.
 As the general contractor, you may be pulled into the claim.
 So, you need to verify active coverage before work begins.
 That means requesting proof of coverage — and knowing what is a certificate of insurance (COI) is the first step.
 Understanding what is the purpose of a COI helps you know what you're actually confirming when you review one.

-Compliance platforms like illumend, powered by myCOI, empower you to track these requirements in real time, so you have visibility without chasing paperwork.
+Compliance platforms like illumend, from myCOI, empower you to track these requirements in real time, so you have visibility without chasing paperwork.

 What Other Types of Insurance Should Subcontractors Have?